zalky/cues/README.md

   model
 - Prototyping or mocking up a distributed architecture

-To give you a sense of how it scales, from the ChronicleQueue [FAQ](https://github.com/OpenHFT/Chronicle-Queue/blob/develop/docs/FAQ.adoc):
+To give you a sense of how it scales, from the Chronicle Queue [FAQ](https://github.com/OpenHFT/Chronicle-Queue/blob/develop/docs/FAQ.adoc):

 > Our largest Chronicle Queue client pulls in up to 100 TB into a